We’ve gathered the best fairytale towns in Europe that should be on everyone’s bucket list — complete with insider tips on where to stay!

 Between the dramatic scenery, historic cathedrals and castles, quaint villages, and cobblestoned streets, Europe is home to many destinations that seem to bring our favorite childhood fairytales to life.
-While there are many places to see whose grandeur will inspire feelings of awe, if pure magic is what you’re looking for, then check out these five fairytale destinations in Europe!
+While there are many places to see whose grandeur will inspire feelings of awe, if pure magic is what you’re looking for, then these spots won’t disappoint.

 This stunning fishing village set in the picturesque Lofoten Islands is characterized by red and white fisherman’s huts scattered along the shoreline, rocky islands jutting up from the still water, and roughly 300 locals waiting to give you a taste of their day-to-day life.